Yugoslav Wars: International war crimes trials: ICTY/IRMCT

+The ICTY also declared about the political goals of the war:

 Several Croats, Bosniaks and Albanians were convicted for crimes, as well, including ex-Herzegovina Croat leader Jadranko Prlić and commander Slobodan Praljak, Bosnian Croat military commander Mladen Naletilić, ex-Bosnian Army commander Enver Hadžihasanović and ex-Kosovo commander Haradin Bala.

 In the Trial of Gotovina et al, Croatian Generals Ante Gotovina and Mladen Markač were ultimately acquitted on appeal in 2012.

-By 2019, based on its statute, the ICTY found that the Serb officials were found guilty of persecutions, deportation and/or forcible transfer (crimes against humanity, Article 5) in Croatia, Bosnia and Herzegovina, Kosovo and Vojvodina.
+By 2019, based on its statute, the ICTY concluded that the Serb officials were found guilty of persecutions, deportation and/or forcible transfer (crimes against humanity, Article 5) in Croatia, Bosnia and Herzegovina, Kosovo and Vojvodina.
 They were also found guilty of murder (crimes against humanity, Article 5) in Croatia, Bosnia and Herzegovina and Kosovo; as well as terror (violations of the laws or customs of war, Article 3) and genocide (Article 4) in Bosnia and Herzegovina.
 The Croat forces were not found guilty of anything in Croatia, but were found guilty of deportation, other inhumane acts (forcible transfer), murder and persecutions (crimes against humanity, Article 5) in Bosnia and Herzegovina.
 The Bosniak forces were found guilty of inhuman treatment (grave breaches of the Geneva Conventions, Article 2), murder; cruel treatment (violations of the laws or customs of war, Article 3) in Bosnia and Herzegovina.
 One Albanian official was found guilty of torture, cruel treatment, murder (violations of the laws or customs of war, Article 3) in Kosovo.

+Aftermath

 Gunrunning

 After the fighting ended, millions of weapons were left with civilians who held on to them in case violence should resurface.
 These weapons later turned up on the arms black market of Europe.

-In 2018 there were no exact official figures on how many firearms are missing; in Serbia authorities have given estimates ranging from 250,000 to 900,000 of different kinds are in circulation.
-In Bosnia, public reports state a figure of 750,000.
+In 2018, there were no exact official figures on how many firearms are missing; in Serbia, authorities have given estimates which range from 250,000 to 900,000, different kinds of firearms are in circulation.
+In Bosnia, public reports contain a figure of 750,000.
 At the end of 2017, a man entered a bus in Banja Luka carrying two bags with 36 hand grenades, three assault rifles, seven handguns, a mine and hundreds of cartridges with Gothenburg as the destination.
 He was stopped in the neighbouring country of Slovenia.
 A 26-year-old woman was stopped at the border to Croatia with three antitank weapons and a hand grenade.
 Police found four machine guns, three battle rifles, three assault rifles and a large quantity of explosives at the home of a 79-year-old man.
 According to a UNDP official, getting civilians to give up their arms to state authorities is complicated as people are then forced to trust that authorities will protect them.
 Instead, criminals collect the weapons.
 Some of the missing weapons were used in the November 2015 Paris attacks during which 130 people were killed by jihadists.
-Other arms were assault rifles used in the 2015 Gothenburg pub shooting.
+Other arms were assault rifles which were used in the 2015 Gothenburg pub shooting.